Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 Positive traits:

-• determination in pursuit of the beast to the last;
+• determination in pursuing the beast to the last;

 • bold character;